YusafOsei-Bonsu/webpack-demo/README.md

 - **Asset-management** - Learnt how to load CSS, images & data (json, csv, xml, etc).
 - **Output-management** - Learnt how to use `HTML Webpack Plugin` to automatically recreate an `index.html` with auto-created bundles & `Clean Webpack Plugin` to clean the `/dist` folder before each build.
 - **Dev-guide** - Learnt about source maps to track errors in the original source code.
 Learnt the existence of numerous options (i.e. webpack's `watch mode`, `webpack-dev-server` & `webpack-dev-middleware`) that recompile code when a code change is detected.
+- **Code-splitting** - Learnt how to split code using `entry` config, prevent duplication using the `dependOn` option to share modules between chunks, `SplitChunksPlugin` allows extraction of common dependencies into an existing entry chunk or a new one.
+Code can be dynamically split using `import() syntax` or `require.ensure` (legacy webpack approach).

 ## Tech Stack
 - Webpack.js